anialisiecka/WGAtools/README.md

 ```
 python addMissingBlocks.py <input_maf> <input_fasta> <output_maf>
 ```
-4. Run wga2vg:
+4. Run wga2vg on MAF file taht covers the entire input sequences (i.e. the output of the previous step):
 ```
 python wga2vg.py <input_maf> <output_gfa>
 ```

 ## Transformation of WGAs into VGs
-vg2wga and block-detector are two algorithms transforming VGs into WGAs.
+vg2wga and block-detector are two algorithms transforming VGs into WGAs. vg2wga requires as input a variation graph in GFA format (Graphical Fragment Assembly) and outputs a whole genome alignment graph in MAF format (Multiple Alignment File).
 ### vg2wga
 In WGA graphs constructed using vg2wga, blocks correspond to the nodes of the input VGs.
 #### Installation